lingchuL/download_webpic/README.md

 Now the script will create a new folder for downloaded files, using the name you give.

 -- 2020.3.26 --
-Add "referer" parameter into http head, which made it possible to pass the crawler detection in some websites(Such as pixiv).
+Added "referer" parameter into http head, which made it possible to pass the crawler detection in some websites(Such as pixiv).